 automationuser offers itself here as it is always created automatically for such purposes.

-At password enter the user’s Automation secret for machine accounts, which you will find in the configuration mask of the user properties.
+At Automation Secret enter user’s Automation secret for machine accounts, which you find in the configuration mask of the user properties (only if you use another automation user than

 In the example Automatically track downtimes of aggregation is activated.
 Strictly speaking, this means the scheduled downtimes – thus the planned maintenance times.
 This will make the new active service automatically get a maintenance time, even if the BI aggregation also does this!